DavidNorvald/JobPlacementDashboard/README.md

 ### Save Button Bug
 The next story that I worked on in the C# Live Project was fixing the save button on the Edit section of the Jobs view.
 When the user tried to update a pre-existing job, the changes would not be recorded in the db and when the user clicked the save button, nothing would happen.
-There was a conflicting script on the Jobs/Edit view that was causing the button to not function, soa fter removing the script that did not do anything anymore, the button started functioning, but would only save some of the changes and not all of them.
+There was a conflicting script on the Jobs/Edit view that was causing the button to not function, so after removing the script that did not do anything anymore, the button started functioning, but would only save some of the changes and not all of them.
-I had to edit the controller to include the changes made to the jobType, Notes, Active, and WeeklyShifts tables, so those changes would be updated in the db whent he user hit the Save button.
+I had to edit the controller to include the changes made to the jobType, Notes, Active, and WeeklyShifts tables, so those changes would be updated in the db when the user hit the Save button.
 Below is the code for the Jobs Controller for the Save button to fully function.

 The below method uses the TryUpdateModel method and targets the job type, notes, active, and weekly shifts fields specifically as the other fields are updated in the prior methods of the Controller.